 “Sorry Tammy!” was the only thing she said in reply.
 Then she shifted her attention to me, “Well, pick one Sarth, they aren’t gonna shoot themselves.”

-I was a little hesitant but the ships were now firing larger rounds at us.
-I chose one that looked easy to handle.
+I was a hesitant but the ships were now firing larger rounds at us.
+I eyed one that looked easy to handle.

-Rei was still picking out a new weapon when I grabbed one that looked easy to hold and aim.
-As soon as I touched it, it transformed itself to engulf my entire arm, up to my neck.
+Rei was still picking out a new weapon when I grabbed the one that looked easy to hold and aim.
+As soon as I touched it, it transformed itself to engulf my entire arm, up to my neck in a massive cannon.